wp-plugins/adaptive-images/readme.txt

  - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish are unaware of the device size cookie and they cannot know in a definitive way which image they should cache or serve for each device.
+ - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` folder.